(524366) 2001 XR254: Discovery and orbit

 was discovered on 10 December 2001 by David C. Jewitt, Scott S. Sheppard and Jan Kleyna using 2.2-meter University of Hawaii reflector on Mauna Kea. belongs to the dynamically cold population of the classical Kuiper belt objects, with small orbital eccentricities and inclinations.
 Their semi-major axes reside mainly in the interval 40–45 AU.

 Satellite

 is a binary consisting of two components of approximately equal size.
 Assuming that both components have the same albedo, the primary is estimated to be about 170 km in diameter.
-The size of the secondary (satellite) in this case is estimated at about 140 km.
+The size of the secondary (satellite) in this case is estimated at 140 km.
 The total mass of the system is about 4×10^18 kg.
 The average density of both components is about 1 g/cm^{3}.